fulplan/Cura-/replit.md

 Penkora is a modern, responsive Content Management System (CMS) built with React, TypeScript, and Express.
 The application is designed for seamless content creation and management across desktop, tablet, and mobile devices.
 It features a comprehensive admin interface with dashboard analytics, content management, media library, user management, and layout customization tools.

-The project is currently in active development, with foundational components and UI established but requiring implementation of core backend functionality, database integration, and proper routing systems.
+The project is fully configured and operational in the Replit environment.
+The PostgreSQL database is set up and configured, the Express server is running on port 5000, the Vite frontend is properly configured for Replit's proxy system, and all core functionality is working.
+The application is ready for development and deployment.

 # User Preferences